saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 USART2 - PA2, PA3
 USART3 - PC10, PC11
 CRC
 This code has to be placed at address 0x0800 0000 (default address).
 This project should not compile if the size of the executable exceeds 32KB (2 sectors of Flash memory).
 Hence, put this value in the linker script of this project.
-(You don't actually see any errors like:  custom_bootloader_001.elf section `.rodata' will not fit in region `FLASH'
+(You don't actually see any errors like:
+`custom_bootloader_001.elf section .rodata will not fit in region FLASH`
-region `FLASH' overflowed by 12268 bytes
-during compile if you are not using the variables created in the flash anywhere in your code which are occupying more than allocated space in the linker script, check the .map file -> 'Discarded input sections' to see if 'rodata.var' is present.
+`region FLASH overflowed by 12268 bytes` during compile if you are not using the variables created in the flash anywhere in your code which are occupying more than allocated space in the linker script, check the .map file -> 'Discarded input sections' to see if 'rodata.var' is present.
 If you don't want a section to be discarded, use the keyword KEEP in the linker script for that particular section).

 ## User_application project creation
 This user application just toggles LED - LD3 (PD13).
 This code has to be placed at address 0x0800 8000.
 Change this value in linker script.
 This project should not compile if the size of the executable exceeds (1024-32) = 992KB (remaining sectors of Flash memory).
 Hence, put this value in the linker script of this project.
 Can verify it by erasing the entire Flash and then programming it and using 'Memory browser' window to view the contents of Flash.